Burrata Cheese vs Monterey Jack Cheese

 Fat Content 60% fat in dry matter Not less than 50% on a dry basis

-Moisture Content None Not more than 44%
+Moisture Content Not Specified Not more than 44%

-Rind Thin None
+Rind Thin Not Specified

 Texture Soft, creamy Mild to firm

-Flavor Mild, lactic Mild to full-flavored
+Taste Mild, lactic Mild to full-flavored

-Aroma None Aromatic
+Aroma Not Specified Aromatic

-Colors None Cream to golden
+Colors Not Specified Cream to golden

-Forms Pouch-shaped, wrapped None
+Forms Pouch-shaped, wrapped Not Specified

 Age Within 48 hours Six weeks to ten months

-Rennet Type None Animal
+Rennet Type Not Specified Animal

 Which One Should You Choose?

 If you prefer a soft, creamy cheese, go for Burrata.
 But if you enjoy a mild to firm consistency, Monterey Jack might be the better pick.
-Burrata has a mild, lactic flavor, making it great for various dishes.
+Burrata has a mild, lactic taste, making it great for various dishes.
 Meanwhile, Monterey Jack offers a mild to full-flavored profile, ideal for different meals.

 Compare Burrata Cheese to Other Cheeses